 Write Emails With Empathy

-Your main goal is to get paid, but the tone in your emails can significantly impact the customer’s decision to continue doing business with you.
+Your main goal is to get paid, but the tone of your emails can significantly impact the customer’s decision to continue doing business with you.
 They might settle their current bill, but if you’re unfriendly and rude in your email communication, they will later cancel their subscription.

 Remember that mistakes happen to anyone, and you should always assume that failed payments also happen unintentionally.